What exactly is a Trapped Nerve?

 Is the pain in the middle of your back, chest or abdomen?

 Pain in the middle of your back, chest wall, sternum, abdomen or deeply in your chest may be created when the nerve is trapped in the thoracic spine.
 This may cause numbness or ‘pins & needles’ in the rib cage or abdomen and may also be associated with weakness of the chest wall or abdomen on one side.
 Any one of these symptoms, or a combination of them, can indicate a Trapped Nerve.

-The major symptoms arising from the first attack generally settle down over the first 6 weeks and half of the remainder will generally settle down over the following 6 weeks.
-Treatment during this period is focused upon reducing the irritation.
-This may include: anti-inflammatory drugs (Steroids or Non-Steroidal Anti-Inflammatory; therapy such as Ibuprofen, Diclofenac or Acemethacin); and Muscle Balance Physiotherapy to correct the posture and maintain mobility.
+The major symptoms of a trapped nerve, arising from the first attack, generally settle down over the first 6 weeks and half of the remainder will usually settle down over the next 6 weeks.
+Treatment during this period is focused on reducing the irritation by prescribing: anti-inflammatory drugs (Steroids or Non-Steroidal Anti-Inflammatory therapy – Ibuprofen, Diclofenac , Naproxen or Acemethacin), control of pain with paracetamol and separate Codeine and correcting posture and regaining deep muscle control of the spine by Muscle Balance Physiotherapy.
+Additional pain control may require Amitryptaline, Nortryptaline or Pregabolin.

 Repeated attacks or enduring symptoms need more radical treatment and these may be grouped in to three treatment pathways; Conservative Therapy, Conventional Open Surgery and Endoscopic Minimally Invasive Spine Surgery.
 (To see these diagrammatically, please click here for lumbar treatment pathways and here for cervical treatment pathways).